-- Textbook: "University Physics", 15th Edition, authors Young & Freedman (Pearson, 2020).
+- Textbook (Abbreviation: Y&F): "University Physics", 15th Edition, authors Young & Freedman (Pearson, 2020).
 We use Chapters 21 to 31 in Volume 2.
 Most students now buy the e-text, which is bundled with the Modified Mastering Physics homework system.
 The ISBN is 9780135206348.
 Students may also use the old 13th and 14th editions of the same text for reading assignments, as the section materials generally match.
 However, the end-of-chapter problems are numbered differently. - Mastering Physics Online Homework System: Each student must obtain an access code kit that allows use of the online homework system.
-In addition to using the access code, each student must enroll in the Mastering Physics course. - Canvas: The syllabus and lecture material is on Canvas.
+In addition to using the access code, each student must enroll in the Mastering Physics course using a course identifier code: goodwin72571 - Canvas: The syllabus and lecture material is on Canvas.
 However, the solutions to recitation and lecture problems are worked out in-person.